zhangse/bsidessf-hands-on-devsecops-2025/src/README.md

 ## Wrap-up

-Congratulations you have completed this workshop.
+Congratulations you have completed this BSides SF workshop.

 During this 2 hour session we have walked through many techniques, but we could only scratch the surface.